-Component Description (1) Internal microphones Record sound.
-(2) Camera light On: One or more cameras are in use.
-(3) Camera Allows you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 20 .
+hts Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+On: One or more cameras are in use.
+On: One or more cameras are in use. icrophones (2) Record sound.
+Allows you to video chat, record video, and record still images.
+To use your camera, see Using the camera on page 21 .
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 39 .
-NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
-(4) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+For more information, see Using Windows Hello (select products only) on page 40 .
+NOTE: Camera functions vary depending on the camera hardware

-The antennas are not visible from the outside of the computer, and antenna location varies.
+\The antennas are not visible from the outside of the computer, and antenna location varies.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.